 A record will be kept of the incident.

-Stop bullying and create safe environments in which children and young people can live, grow, play and learn.
+Anti-Bullying Alliance: Stop bullying and create safe environments in which children and young people can live, grow, play and learn.
+Find out more here.

-Cyber bullying is when a person, or a group of people, uses the internet, mobile phones or other digital technologies to threaten, tease or abuse someone.
+Childline: Cyber bullying is when a person, or a group of people, uses the internet, mobile phones or other digital technologies to threaten, tease or abuse someone.
+Find out more here.

-Information for educators, parents, carers and young people, sharing specific advice and resources on issues such as social networking and cyberbullying.
+Childnet: Information for educators, parents, carers and young people, sharing specific advice and resources on issues such as social networking and cyberbullying.
+Find out more here.